KaczorowskaKarolina/CLI-aplikacja/README.md

 ---

-A simple app to store your phone book contacts.
+A simple app to store contacts.

 ## Introduction